 The Company's Amended and Restated Articles of Incorporation and Bylaws provide that the Board of Directors shall consist of not less than three nor more than nine members, and shall be divided, as nearly as possible, into three equal divisions to serve in staggered terms of office of three years.
-Upon election at the Annual Meeting, Mr. Newman will serve for a term expiring at the 1999 Annual Meeting of Shareholders and Messrs.
-Fleeman, Moss and Novello will serve for a term expiring at the 2001 Annual Meeting of Shareholders or until their successors have been duly elected and qualified.
+Upon election at the Annual Meeting, Messrs.
+Potamkin, Harris and Motta will serve terms expiring at the 2003 Annual Meeting of Shareholders or until their successors have been duly elected and qualified.

 One director is to be elected at the Annual Meeting by the holders of Common Stock voting separately as a class.
-Mr. Novello has been nominated as the director to be elected by the holders of Common Stock and proxies will be voted for Mr. Novello absent contrary instructions.
-Mr. Novello was appointed as a Director of the Company in 1998.
+Mr. Potamkin has been nominated as a director to be elected by the holders of Common Stock and proxies will be voted for Mr. Potamkin absent contrary instructions.
+Mr. Potamkin was appointed as a director of the Company in 1994.

-Three directors are to be elected at the Annual Meeting by the holders of Class B Common Stock voting separately as a class.
-Mr. Fleeman, who has served as a director of the Company since 1977, Mr. Moss, who has served as a director of the Company since 1992, and Mr. Newman, who has served as a director of the Company since 1997, have been nominated as the directors to be elected by the holders of Class B Common Stock.
-Proxies will be voted for Messrs.
-Fleeman, Moss and Newman absent contrary instructions.
+Two directors are to be elected at the Annual Meeting by the holders of Class B Common Stock voting separately as a class.
+Messrs.
+Harris and Motta have been nominated as directors to be elected by the holders of Class B Common Stock and proxies will be voted for Messrs.
+Harris and Motta absent contrary instructions.
+Mr. Harris has served as a director of the Company since 1998 and Mr. Motta was appointed as a director in 1975.